skius/stringlang/README.md

 $number                     The value of the 'number'-th (zero-indexed) argument to the program. expr1[expr2 or number]      The character at position 'expr2' resp. 'number' of the value
                             that 'expr1' evaluates to.
 identifier(expr1, ...)
-Function call to built-in function 'identifier' with arguments 'expr1, ...'.
+Function call to function 'identifier' with arguments 'expr1, ...'.
                             Arguments are evaluated before passed to the function.
                             Evaluates to the function's return value. expr1 <binop> expr2         The value of the corresponding binary operation.